AhmedAtaa0050/Fokrify/README.md

 # Forkify project

-recipe application to get all recipes you need it has more than 1 milion recipe
+The recipes application to get all the recipes you need, as it contains more than a million recipes